lawrennd/old_talks/_posts/2008-9-10-dynamics-with-gaussian-processes.md

 ---
-:bibtex_key: Lawrence:ncaf08
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Dynamics with Gaussian Processes
+title: Dynamics with Gaussian Processes
-:venue: Natural Computing Applications Forum, University of Sheffield, U.K.
+venue: Natural Computing Applications Forum, University of Sheffield, U.K.
-:linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "dynamics_ncaf08.pdf"'
+linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "dynamics_ncaf08.pdf"'
-:year: '2008'
+year: '2008'
-:month: sep
+month: '9'
-:day: '10'
+day: '10'
-:abstract: We are used to dealing with the situation where we have a latent variable.
+abstract: We are used to dealing with the situation where we have a latent variable.
   Often we assume this latent variable to be independently drawn from a distribution,
   \emph{e.g.} probabilistic PCA or factor analysis.
 This simplification is often extended for temporal data where tractable Markovian independence assumptions are used (\emph{e.g.}